pratomoadhi/codename-therion/README.md

    npm install
    npm run dev
    ```
-4. Open the app at `http://localhost:3000`.
+4. Open the app at `http://localhost:3001`.

+🚧 Docker Setup

+Make sure Docker and Docker Compose are installed.

+Build the containers:

+docker-compose build

+Start the app:

+docker-compose up -d

+Open the frontend at http://localhost:3030 and the backend API at http://localhost:3000.

+Note: SQLite is used by default.
+You can configure PostgreSQL for production by updating environment variables and the database config.

-## 🐜 License
+🐜 License

 MIT License.